 Bollinger with figs and dates

 Soon we were taxiing for takeoff.
-The airport at Abu Dhabi has one of the coolest control towers ever.
+The airport at Abu Dhabi has the coolest control towers I’ve ever seen.
 We departed on runway 13R.

 After reaching cruise altitude the service continued with drinks.

 The initial flight path was northwest over Iran, skirting Tehran, and the over the Caspian Sea.